2,017,445 people have helped raise more than $5,743,018 for 273 projects

 Australian Himalayan Foundation

-Over the years, thousands of travellers have visited the Himalaya.
-For many it is an opportunity to trek beneath the world's highest peaks and to appreciate some of the world's most hospitable cultures.
-Yet the Himalaya is not just a vast adventure playground.
-For the local communities it is anything but easy – with access to basic health and education services often out of reach.
+Over the years, thousands of Australians have visited the Himalaya.
+For many it is an opportunity to trek beneath the world’s highest peaks and to appreciate some of the world’s most hospitable cultures.

-Giving to the AHF is an opportunity to give something back.
+Giving to AHF as a traveller is an opportunity to give something back to one of the most incredible mountain destinations in the world.